 Every South Florida fall brings the mullet run from Stuart to Key Largo.
 Whether fishing inshore or offshore, you never know what species you'll catch next because all sorts of predatory fish will be chasing mullet.
 You don't even need live mullet to have success catching game fish... topwater plugs, soft plastics, spoons, or even half a dead mullet often do the trick.

 However, live mullet can sometimes be your best bet.
-Start by netting a couple dozen when you see a school.
+Start by netting a couple of dozen when you see a school.
 The next school of mullet you see, sit back and try to decipher what's feeding on them and react accordingly.
 Tarpon will leap and blow up out of the water, jacks will charge directly into the school, and snook will hang out below, sucking in the baitfish.
 Toss a freelined mullet at the outer edge of the school.
-When you can feel your bait swimming erratically and getting nervous, you know you've got a predator nearby.
+When you can feel your bait swimming erratically and get nervous, you know you've got a predator nearby.
 Once you feel a fish take your bait, wait a few seconds before closing the bail and reeling tight.
 That way, you'll let your fish have time to hook himself.

 You've got a shot at any species when you're live lining mullet, but many inshore anglers are always hoping it's a tarpon.
 Fishing out of West Palm Beach, you've always got a chance!
 One other recommended bait is artificial shrimp.
-Later in the run, it can be a change of pace for predators, and there's the additional benefit that bait stealers don't peck at a plastic shrimp like they do a live one.
+Later in the run, it can be a change of pace for predators, and there's the additional benefit that bait stealers don't peck at a plastic shrimp-like they do a live one.
 Make sure to slow it down if you aren't catching anything.

 Of course, proximity to the Gulf Stream is one of Palm Beach fishing's most significant and most well-known benefits.
 It's possible to catch sailfish as close as half a mile from inside the head buoy of Palm Beach inlet.
 It's smart to cover ground when fishing for sailfish since they move around so much.
-One great spot that many overlook is the area just outside Palm Beach inlet.
+One great spot that many overlooks is the area just outside Palm Beach inlet.
 Between the Breakers Hotel to the south and the condominiums just north, there are six artificial wrecks that can be productive.

 While you can always catch plenty of fish trolling, as well as plenty of variety from tuna to wahoo to kingfish and dolphin, kite fishing is the tactic of choice for most serious tournament anglers.
 Kite fishing is pretty technical, but those fishing captains who've mastered it reap the results, especially with sailfish.
 Likewise, with kite fishing, you never know what species will eat your kite bait next.
 When fishing a center console, kites allow you to battle a fish from the front while you continue to work the kites in the back.
 Mullet remains an excellent bait to use.
 There's so much water to cover in the gulf stream, so for inexperienced anglers, a fast troll might be better suited to cover ground.
 However, drift fishing allows you to catch fish in all levels of the water column, from sailfish to grouper.
 For the best experience, it's often smart to hire a charter captain to show you the ropes.
 The West Palm Beach charter fleet is one of the most elite groups in the world, and you really can't go wrong.
 Lots of the top captains keep their boats at Sailfish Marina.